COISPA/RDBqc/RDBqc/README.md

 ### Summarize trips

-This function reports for the selected species the number of trips in the dataset for each year, area, harbour, metier and sampling method.
+This function `RCG_summarize_trips` reports for the selected species the number of trips in the dataset for each year, area, harbour, metier and sampling method.

 ``` r
 results <- RCG_summarize_trips(data_ex,MS="ITA",GSA="GSA99",SP="Mullus barbatus")